 Education is key in conservation and environmentalism and that is all we (I speak for myself, anyway) are trying to do.

-If you become a public figure and have an influence on the wider community, I personally see it as responsible to demonstrate ethical and sustainable lives or think twice about ‘glamourising’ actions and practices that are harmful; as subtle as that might be (even if that just means avoiding plastic water bottles).
+If you become a public figure and have an influence on the wider community, I personally see it as responsible to demonstrate ethical and sustainable lives or at the least think twice about ‘glamourising’ practices that are harmful; as subtle as that might be (even if that just means avoiding plastic water bottles).

 Thank you 😊